Used 20ft Container Features

-20ft long x 8ft wide x 8ft 6" high - 20-foot containers are an industry standard size, because of this, they are often the most cost-effective option when looking for a used container.
-We always have extensive stocks of used 20 foots available for delivery throughout the UK (or you can collect from our depots if you prefer).
+20ft containers are one of the two industry standard sizes, because of this, they are often the most cost-effective option when looking for a used container.
+20ft Used Shipping Containers are amongst the cheapest shipping containers you can buy.
+We always have extensive stocks, available for delivery throughout the UK (or you can collect from our depots).
+Second-hand 20 foots are one of our most popular product as they offer superb cost per square foot storage and are great for conversion projects.

 Each container is usually picked from the depot on a ‘next from stack’ basis, so the external paint colour of each unit will vary.